Aweryn/dbstarter-core/README.md

 ## Version history

+=0.4.1= (9.6.2021) - Fixed an issue where a new key was generated for a field group after saving.
+Now a new block is assigned a static key based on the field groups key string.

 =0.4= (31.5.2021) - Completed checklist view and added a checklist dashboard widget to display current Dev-status.
 Added Loremize and WP Codex search to page tools.

 =0.3= (26.5.2021) - Added a checklist section under DB Settings.
 This will be completed in the next update.
 A widget for current development status is also under construction.